Instant Pot Jasmine Rice

 How To Cook Jasmine Rice In The Instant Pot

-1. The first step is to rinse your rice.
+1. Rinse.
+The first step is to rinse your rice.
 The easiest way is to place the rice in a colander and run water through it.
 When the water comes through clear, you can add it to your Instant Pot.
+I love this set of different sized Strainers for things like this or dusting powdered sugar etc.

-2. Pour in the water and mix in the salt.
+2. Liquid.
+Pour in the water and mix in the salt.
+You can use chicken broth for more flavor.

 jasmine rice cooked in the instant pot fluffed and ready to serve